broadinstitute/carrot_cli/docs/commands/report.md

   Retrieve reports filtered to match the specified parameters

 Options:
-  --report_id TEXT       The report's ID, a version 4 UUID --name TEXT            The name of the report, case-sensitive --description TEXT     The description of the report, case-sensitive --notebook TEXT        The ipynb file containing the notebook for the
+  --report_id TEXT       The report's ID
+  --name TEXT            The name of the report, case-sensitive --description TEXT     The description of the report, case-sensitive --notebook TEXT        The ipynb file containing the notebook for the